 Leave your jewelry at home – you can always buy some handmade African ones in Uganda – low in price and no one will try to steal them.

-Travelers to Africa are always concerned about Safety and Security in Africa – however you might find quite safe her and your Ugandan hosts will do everything they can to keep just that way,
+Travelers to Africa are always concerned about Safety and Security in Africa – however you might find it quite safe here and your Ugandan hosts will do everything they can to keep it just that way.

 Most Volunteers will have no health problems while in Uganda, especially if some basic precautions are taken while in Uganda such as not drinking tap-water, avoiding salads except in better restaurants, not eating buffet food that is not adequately heated, avoiding food from street vendor and keeping the windows closed to your room if air-conditioned.